skls1337/anonymous-grading-app/README.md

 - At the end of the evaluation period everyone will be able to see their grades on the "Grades" page.

 ## All the available scrips are associated to the 'frontend' and 'backend' folder

+# installation Guide

+- Step 1.
+Clone/Download the repository on your machine
+- Step 2.
+In the terminal change the directory to the location of your copy of this project
+- Step 3.
+At a time, change the directory to the 'backend'folder and run the associated script to start the backend part.
+Same as for the 'frontend' directory
+- Step 4.
+After starting both frontend and backend part, a browser web page should open.
+If nothing happens please insert the following address into the search bar of the browser: http://localhost:3000
+- Step 5.
+If nothing happened or you encountered issues, please review again the installation steps starting with Step 1.